Noncommutative Solitons and Quasideterminants: Noncommutative anti-self-dual Yang-Mills equations

 which is called the {\it Mason-Woodhouse gauge}.

-There is another potential form of noncommutative anti-self-dual Yang-Mills equation, known as the {\it $K$-matrix formalism}.
-In the gauge in which $A_w=A_z=0$, the third equation of (\ref{asdym}) becomes $\del_z A_{\zt}-\del_w A_{\wt}=0$.
+There is another potential form of the noncommutative anti-self-dual Yang-Mills equation, known as the {\it $K$-matrix formalism}.
+In the gauge $A_w=A_z=0$, the third equation of (\ref{asdym}) becomes $\del_z A_{\zt}-\del_w A_{\wt}=0$.
 This implies the existence of a potential $K$ such that $A_{\zt}=\del_{w}K,A_{\wt}=\del_{z}K$.
 Then the second equation of (\ref{asdym}) becomes